 Could your Rent-to-Own Store Send You to Jail?

 When you’re in need of a medium-ticket item like an appliance or a new couch and can’t afford to buy it outright, rent-to-own might look like the perfect solution.
 On the surface, it looks a lot like buying the item on credit, but it’s much more accessible to people who might not qualify for conventional financing.
 That’s why rent-to-own services often appeal to people with lower incomes and not-so-great credit histories.
-According to the Association of Professional Rental Organizations (APRO), an industry group representing rent-to-own companies, more than 70% of rent-to-own customers have incomes of less than $40,000/year.
+According to the Association of Professional Rental Organizations (APRO), an industry group representing rent-to-own companies, 4.63 million American households used rent-to-own services during 2024, and about 2.97 million customers had active rent-to-own agreements at any given time.

 But, the deal isn’t always what consumers expect.
 In some cases, that’s because rent-to-own providers make misrepresentations.
-Earlier this spring, one rent-to-own provider agreed to pay $175 million to settle claims that it had misled consumers about the true price of items.
+In April 2020, Progressive Leasing agreed to pay $175 million to settle Federal Trade Commission claims that it had misled consumers about the true price of items.
 Often, though, it’s simply that the rent-to-own model is poorly understood.
 Many consumers think of rent-to-own as financing a purchase.
 But the purchase, if there is one, happens at the end of the contract not at the beginning.
 The difference may not seem significant, but it keeps ownership in the hands of the store, and allows rent-to-own providers in many states to escape finance charge caps and other consumer protection regulations.

 How Rent-to-Own Works